apache/drill/_docs/sql-ref/functions/002-data-type-fmt.md

 ## Syntax

-    TO_DATE (expression[, 'format']);
+    TO_DATE (expression [, 'format']);

-*expression* is a character string enclosed in single quotation marks or a UNIX epoch timestamp not enclosed in single quotation marks.
+*expression* is a character string enclosed in single quotation marks or a UNIX epoch timestamp, not enclosed in single quotation marks.

 * 'format'* is format specifier enclosed in single quotation marks that sets a pattern for the output formatting.
-Use this option only when the expression is a character string.
+Use this option only when the expression is a character string, not a UNIX epoch timestamp.

 ## Usage
 Specify a format using patterns defined in [Java DateTimeFormat class](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html).